Expert ADA & WCAG Accessibility Compliance

 Complicating the situation, searching for quick accessibility solutions can be tricky.

-One of the main reasons for this is that these apps usually cannot solve keyboard navigation barriers, which allow disabled users to browse your website without using a mouse or trackpad.
+One of the main reasons is that these apps usually cannot solve keyboard navigation barriers, which allow disabled users to browse your website without using a mouse or trackpad.

 Running a business is already a demanding task that requires a lot of your time and energy.